October 21, 2024 | Article by Matt Clark Social Share

 - Litigating your case in court if a settlement can’t be reached

 Don’t try to wade through a trucking accident case by yourself.
-Chain | Cohn | Clark’s Kern County big rig attorneys work on contingency—you pay nothing up front.
-Instead, our fee is a pre-agreed percentage of the compensation we win for you.
+Chain | Cohn | Clark’s experienced big rig accident attorneys in Kern County work on contingency—you pay nothing up front.
+Instead, our truck accident attorney fees are a pre-agreed percentage of the compensation we win for you.

 Contact us today for a free, no-obligation consultation.